What’s happening now?

 Will the speed limit on NE Glisan Street be changed?

 PBOT submitted speed limit reduction requests to the Oregon Department of Transportation and these were approved and implemented in 2020.
 The posted speed limit is now a consistent 30 mph from 102nd to 162nd Avenues.
 Previously, the speed limit was 35 mph between 102nd and 122nd Avenues, and 40 mph between 122nd and 162nd Avenues.

 Where is the funding for this project coming from?

 Like most projects initiated by PBOT, funding comes from a variety of sources.
 Funding for this project comes from a grant from the Federal Highway Administration.
 PBOT applied for this grant partly because East Portland residents prioritized and articulated their goals through East Portland Action Plan (EPAP).

-Additional funding comes from general transportation revenue, transportation system development charges, and the marijuana tax.
+Additional funding comes from general transportation revenue, transportation system development charges, the "Fixing Our Streets" city gas tax, and the city cannabis tax.

 I heard PBOT was doing a project on Outer Halsey, is this project coordinated with that effort?

 Yes, these projects are coordinated.
-The Outer Halsey Safety Project will install sidewalks and enhanced pedestrian crossings in strategic locations.
-For questions related to the Outer Halsey Streetscape Project, please contact Lisa Patterson at email@example.com.
+The Outer Halsey Safety Project is installing sidewalks and enhanced pedestrian crossings in strategic locations.
+For questions related to the Outer Halsey Streetscape Project, please contact Lisa Patterson at email@example.com….